everydayhero/boiler-room-builder/README.md

 npm run test:watch # this is to watch your tests
 ```

-Boiler-room-builder makes it easy to have your application tested using mocha.
+BRB makes it easy to have your application tested using mocha.
 By default it looks for your tests using the pattern `source/**/*-test.js`.
 If your source code is not under the `source` directory use the `--input-dir` param as described under the heading "Options".

 ## Lint your application

-Boiler-room-builder makes it easy lint your application using StandardJS
+BRB makes it easy lint your application using StandardJS
 If you want to manually run the linter (for example as part of a buildkite pipeline) or to use the `--fix` option run one of the commands described below.

 ```sh